Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 - Identify sections needing adjustments or enhancements.
 [Completed]
 - Modify lyrics to improve melody and resonance.
 [Completed]
 - Organize the song into a coherent format (e.g., verses, chorus, bridge).
+[Completed]
 - Review current lyrics for thematic consistency and flow.
 [Completed]

 - Implement proper version control for future reference.
 [Completed]